tobikli/ba-thesis/content/related_work.typ

 = Related Work

-E2E testing has become an integral part of modern software development practices, enabling developers to validate the functionality of entire workflows from the perspective of the end user @paul:2001:EndtoendIntegrationTesting.
+E2E testing has become an integral part of modern software development practices, enabling developers to validate entire workflows' functionality from the end user's perspective @paul:2001:EndtoendIntegrationTesting.
 In recent years, a variety of frameworks have emerged for E2E testing, with Playwright #footnote("https://playwright.dev/")<pwr>, developed by Microsoft, standing out due to its cross-browser support, reliable automation capabilities, and ease of integration into CI/CD pipelines.

 == E2E Testing With Playwright